-Pixel and Pixel XL Phone Problems: How to overcome the biggest, issues, bugs and annoyances associated with Google's new Android handsets.
+Pixel and Pixel XL Phone Problems: How to avoid and sort the biggest, issues, bugs and annoyances associated with Google's fantastic new Android devices.

 But while Google has crafted a phone that provides stellar performance, the Pixel isn't without its share of issues.
 That's why we've rounded up a list of the phone's most common problems – and provided you with some solutions to help you get the most from your new handset.